I’m going to let you in on a secret:

 The 2nd step was to highlight any featured snippet opportunities in the posts.

-This would give me an optimal chance to rank in position zero if (and when) I hit first page rankings.
+This would give me an optimal chance to rank in position zero if (and when) I hit first page rankings in the search results.

 I found these opportunities by searching for featured snippet “trigger” words, like: